PaddlePaddle/PaddleHelix/docs/readme.rst

 Features
 ========

-- High Efficency: We provide LinearRNA, a highly efficient toolkit for RNA structure prediction and analysis.
+- High Efficiency: We provide LinearRNA, a highly efficient toolkit for RNA structure prediction and analysis.
 LinearFold & LinearPartition achieve O(n) complexity in RNA-folding prediction, which is hundreds of times faster than traditional folding techniques.

 .. image:: ../.github/LinearRNA.jpg
    :align: center

-- Large-scale Representation Learning and Transfer Learning: Self-supervised learning for molecule representations offers prospects of a breakthrough in tasks with limited annotation, including drug profiling, drug-target interaction, protein-protein interaction, RNA-RNA interaction, protein folding, RNA folding, and molecule design.
-PaddleHelix implements a variety of representation learning algorithms and state-of-the-art large-scale pre-trained models to help developers to start from "the shoulders of giants" quickly.
+- Large-scale Representation Learning: Self-supervised learning for molecule representations offers prospects of a breakthrough in tasks with limited annotation, including drug profiling, drug-target interaction, protein-protein interaction, RNA-RNA interaction, protein folding, RNA folding, and molecule design.
+PaddleHelix implements various representation learning algorithms and state-of-the-art large-scale pre-trained models to help developers start from "the shoulders of giants" quickly.

 .. image:: ../.github/paddlehelix_features.jpg
    :align: center

-- Easy-to-use APIs: PaddleHelix provides frequently used structures and pre-trained models.
-You can easily use those components to build up your models and systems.
+- Rich examples and applications: PaddleHelix provides frequently used components such as networks, datasets, and pre-trained models.
+Users can easily use those components to build up their models and systems.
+PaddleHelix also provides multiple applications, such as compound property prediction, drug-target interaction, and so on.

 Installation